thetechsolaceco/storentia-frontend-template/README.md

 You'll be prompted to enter:
 1. **Store name** - Your store's name (e.g., "My Awesome Store")
-2. **Authentication key** - Your Storentia authentication key
+2. **Authentication key** - Your Storentia authentication key (will be validated automatically)

 The CLI will automatically:
+- ✅ **Validate your API key** against the Storentia backend
+- ✅ Retrieve your store information from the API
 - ✅ Clone the template
 - ✅ Set up your project with the specified name
-- ✅ Create `.env.local` for your main store
+- ✅ Create `.env.local` with validated store data
-- ✅ Create `.env.dashboard` for your admin dashboard
+- ✅ Create `.env.dashboard` with validated store data
 - ✅ Install all dependencies
 - ✅ Configure authentication automatically

+> **New in v1.1.0**: API keys are now validated before store creation!
+See [API_VALIDATION_FEATURE.md](./API_VALIDATION_FEATURE.md) for details.

 Or provide the store name directly: